Grid congestion and sustainability projects

 Grid congestion solutions, including a battery for peak shaving and imbalance trading

-An industrial client, with solar panels and cooling installations, is facing a grid congestion challenge in Noord-Brabant, at Theodorus haven.
+An industrial client, Protix, with solar panels and industrial heavy installations, is facing a grid congestion challenge in Noord-Brabant, at Theodorus haven.
 Voltho was asked to perform a flex scan and develop a battery business case.
 Flexible contract options with Enexis, as well as a 2 MWh battery equipped with an Energy Management System (EMS) capable of both peak shaving and trading on the spot and balancing markets, were developed and compared.
 This enabled the client to make a well-informed decision.

 Truck fleet sustainability, electric and biofuels